 “The current generation of transaction models can handle tens of thousands of variable updates daily.
 But we need to prepare the next generation of models that can increase such capabilities intelligently,” warns Gugelmann.
 “This is where future quantum machine learning can analyse quantum states and systems.”

 Tradeteq has embarked on a research project with Singapore Management University (SMU), which has significant experience in quantum devices and the application of disruptive financial technologies.
 The project is given such significance as to be supported by the Monetary Authority of Singapore (MAS) under its Financial Sector Technology & Innovation (FSTI) – Artificial Intelligence and Data Analytics (AIDA) Grant Scheme.

 Initially, the team will be looking at replicating simple ‘toy-company’ level models on quantum systems to learn how they can be used for more complex models, when the capacity of those systems improves enough to challenge the current state-of-the-art classical implementations.

 But fintech innovation in trade finance is gathering pace.
-“As we have seen in other industries, it is vital to look ahead, have long-term goals in mind and invest in technology and innovation for the long-term, or risk becoming obsolete,” comments Gugelmann.
-“In an industry like trade finance that has seen little change over centuries, there is clear potential for transaction scoring data to be reformulated in such a way that surely they will be able to be solved by quantum computing.”
+“As we have seen in other industries, it is vital to look ahead, have long-term goals in mind and invest in technology and innovation for the long term, or risk becoming obsolete,” comments Gugelmann.
+“In an industry like trade finance, which has seen little change over centuries, there is clear potential for transaction scoring data to be reformulated in such a way that surely they will be able to be solved by quantum computing.”

-The successful application of this technology could indeed be a gamechanger.
-Not only will it enhance the technological and operational capabilities of institutions, but it could become the key to achieve greater transparency, increased participation from SMEs in all global regions, and at last a reduction in the $1.5tr. trade finance gap.
+The successful application of this technology could indeed be a game-changer.
+Not only will it enhance the technological and operational capabilities of institutions but it could become the key to achieve greater transparency, increased participation from SMEs globally, and at last a reduction in the $1.5tr. trade finance gap.